ongov/Ontario.ca-Jamstack-Toolkit/README.md

 # Ontario.ca Service Integration: Jamstack Application Toolkit

+## Release History

+* 0.4.0 (2022-05-17): Add option to use the application header from the Ontario Design System instead of the main Ontario.ca website header

 ## About the Jamstack Approach

 "Jamstack" refers to an approach to developing web applications based on decoupled patterns.
 [Jamstack.org](https://jamstack.org/) is a good starting point for learning about this pattern.